Knowledge graphSettings

 Functional

-• Creating a payment intent for an order (authorization/capture flow).
+• Create a payment intent for an order and support the authorization-then-capture flow.

-• Support for cards and alternative payment methods via PSP.
+• Support cards and alternative payment methods through a PSP.

-• Webhooks from PSP for statuses: authorized, captured, failed, chargeback.
+• Accept PSP webhooks for statuses such as authorized, captured, failed, and chargeback.

-• Payment history and transparent audit trail for support/finance.
+• Store payment history and a transparent audit trail for support and finance teams.

 Non-functional